- SOLD -

 circa: Late 1800s

 A 19th century earthenware water jar from the Loire Region.
 The rustic cruche has a fine form, with a ribbed wide mouth and sloping neck, broad shoulders and a tapered base.
 Three stout handles at the shoulders for ease of pouring and a molded spout sits just below the neck.
 The deep brown glaze has quite a few bright spots of burnt orange and some areas of lighter drips and runs, adding lots of visual texture.
 Changes in the glaze has also created a lovely surface texture over its many years of use.
 It's wonderful as a decorative object, but could also be used for storage or as a planter.

 Condition: Very good.
+Rustic.
 Glaze fading, appropriate age wear.

 15 detail images